Blendify/blender-manual/blender_docs/manual/physics/collision.rst

    Damping during a collision.
    The amount of bounce that surfaces will have.

-   - 0.0 - No damping, soft bodies will have maximum bounce.
+   - 0.0 - No damping, soft bodies will have a maximum bounciness.
    - 1.0 - Maximum damping, soft bodies will not bounce at all.

 *Soft body* collisions are difficult to get perfect.
 If one of the objects move too fast,